Esri/workforce-scripts/README.md

 ## Scripts

 Supports:
-- Python 3.5+
+- Python 3.6+
-- Python API for ArcGIS 1.4.1+
+- Python API for ArcGIS 1.8.3+

+The Workforce team released a new version of the app supporting offline-enabled Projects in July 2020.
+To work with those projects in Python and deploy the corresponding scripts in this repo, users will need to update their version of the Python API to 1.8.3.
+This can be downloaded in Conda prior to 1.8.3's official release via:

+`conda install -c esri/label/prerelease -c esri arcgis`

-A set of Python scripts using the [ArcGIS API for Python v1.4.1+](https://developers.arcgis.com/python/).
+A set of Python scripts using the [ArcGIS API for Python v1.8.3+](https://developers.arcgis.com/python/).
 These scripts support Workforce in both ArcGIS Online and ArcGIS Enterprise.

+Note that some may scripts may work with a Python API for ArcGIS version that is less than 1.8.3 but this cannot be guaranteed.

 ### Features